neuropathbasel-pub/CnQuant/README.md

 Summary plots are visualized with [CQall](https://github.com/neuropathbasel-pub/CQall).
 In sum, CnQuant simplifies complex workflows, delivering robust results in short time in an intuitive package.
 CnQuant is optimized for low-latency data visualization and inspection.
-Microarray data are pre-analyzed on a local server and stored in Parquet files for rapid viewing and examination through the web-based frontends [CQcase](https://github.com/neuropathbasel-pub/CQcase) and [CQall](https://github.com/neuropathbasel-pub/CQall).
+Microarray data are pre-analyzed on a local server and stored in Zstandard-compressed Parquet files for rapid viewing and examination through the web-based, frontend applications [CQcase](https://github.com/neuropathbasel-pub/CQcase) and [CQall](https://github.com/neuropathbasel-pub/CQall).

 # Requirements